AdobeDocs/experience-manager-desktop-app.en/help/using.md

 >[!NOTE]
 >
 >The browser may prompt you to permit the launch of Adobe Experience Manager Desktop.
-To enjoy uninterrupted transfer from the browser to the app, select the appropriate checkbox to always allow the app to take over.
+To enjoy uninterrupted transfer from the browser to the app, select the appropriate check box to always allow the app to take over.

 You cannot find the following information or workflow using the web interface.
-Use the desktop app as the web interface is not completely aware of the local changes and hence of the following:
+Use the desktop app as the web interface does not track local changes and is not aware of the following:

 * Files edited locally.
 * Files that have an editing conflict and way to resolve it.